At two o’clock, they were still in the master bedroom.

 When it was his turn to ask a question, he thought for a moment before shrugging and saying, “Do you condone your daughter’s habits of murdering innocent people?”

 Jean thumped him with the back of her hand and Gerry rolled his eyes, clearly trying hard to keep a straight face.
 Tony shrugged again and shook his head, but he was fighting the first signs of a cruel smile.

 “Ok, that should do it,” said Jean, picking up the voice recorder and stopping the recording.
 When her long false thumbnail got in the way of the buttons, she swore and yanked at it until it came off, then tossed it over her shoulder.
 She pressed the ‘PLAYBACK’ button and the three of them held their breath, listening intently for any sounds that shouldn’t have been there.

 “If you can hear us, give us a sign,” said Gerry’s voice.

 “Who am I speaking to?”

 “Do you condone your daughter’s habits of murdering innocent people?”

 “...YES.”
 The man’s voice was loud and unmistakeable.

 Jean gasped in fury at the sound, holding one hand to her mouth, and Gerry pointed his camera at her face with a stilted grip.
-Upon hearing Henry’s response, Tony had initially been frightened, but as he remembered everything that he’d been through the fear began to leak away to be displaced by anger.
-Slowly, a flame of rage began to burn inside him and the sensation boiled and churned, rising in pitch and threatening to overflow until Tony knew he could contain it no longer.
+Upon hearing the response to his question, Tony’s default response had obviously been fear, but as he remembered everything that had happened that night the fear began to leak away, displaced by anger.
+Slowly, a flame of rage began to burn inside him and the sensation boiled and churned, rising in pitch and threatening to overflow until he knew he couldn’t contain it any more.